oldsj/devops-challenges/README.md

 ### :pencil: Prerequisite Knowledge

-Each challenge will have its own difficulty level and will describe prerequisite knowledge for that specific challenge in more detail in the challenge's README.md.
+Each challenge will have its own difficulty level and will have prerequisite knowledge for that specific challenge described in more detail in the challenge's README.md.

 All challanges assume a basic level familiarity with the following tools